Imakoala/tinyjazz/README.md

 * [The frontend folder](src/frontend) contains all the code to convert the original file to [the last intermediate representation](src/ast/graph.rs).
 Each file is named after the object it handles, for example [constants.rs](src/frontend/constants.rs) replaces the constants with their value.
 The two folders correspond to the netlist parser and to the main parser.
 * [The backends folder](src/backends) contains code to convert the last intermediate representation into actual code.
 The only target is netlists.
 * [The optimization folder](src/optimization) contains the code used to optimize the program.
 It only uses the last intermediate representation for that.
-* [The interpreters folder](src/interpreters) contains the two interpreters I made for two different representation.
-This will probably be refactored into a simple file containing the [newer interpreter](src/interpreters/low_level_interpreter.rs), and the [older one](src/interpreters/high_level_interpreter.rs) will be dropped at some point. (it is currently disabled already)
+* [The interpreter file](src/interpreter) contains the interpreters I made for the "graph.rs" representation.
 * [The util folder](src/util) contains miscallenous utility features, such as [error handling](src/util/errors.rs), the [.dot file generation](src/util/viz.rs), and the [rhai scripting](src/util/scripting.rs).
 * [The test folder](src/test) should contain unit test for the compiler.
 Currently, it doesn't.